-Cleaning your lawn mower might not seem like a very important job, but it is possibly one of the most important jobs you can do if you want your mower to live a long and useful life.
+Cleaning your lawn mower might not seem very important, but it is possibly one of the most important jobs you can do if you want your mower to live a long and useful life.
 Moisture is the enemy of all machinery but especially lawnmowers.
 And that’s because grass stuck to the mower causes two serious problems.

-First, it traps moisture on the surface of the metal, and then, as the grass starts to decompose, it turns acidic.
+First, it traps moisture on the surface of the metal, and then, as the grass decomposes, it turns acidic.
 The acid will happily eat your mower deck.

-Wet grass needs to be cleaned from the mower after every use ideally.
+Ideally, wet grass needs to be cleaned from the mower after every use.
 That realistically won’t happen.
 So at the very least, the grass needs to be removed from the underside of the mower before winterizing, as that’s when most of the damage occurs.

-Note: Leaves a mess behind, I wash on the lawn.
+Note: It leaves a mess behind; I wash it on the lawn.

 Lack of Love – This mower deck was simply neglected.
 Comically, the deck appears to have corroded at the unused washout port first.